 - Melt the cocoa butter – The smaller the cocoa butter pieces are, the quicker they melt.
 If your cocoa butter comes into large chunks, grate it or chop it into similar-sized pieces.
 You can melt it in a small saucepan or microwave it for short periods, such as 20-30 seconds, stirring in between.
 Cocoa butter burns quickly, so make it with caution.

 - Add in the sweetener, chocolate flavor, and a pinch of salt.
 Return to medium heat and cook until the cocoa butter gently boils and reaches 250°F (121°C), which is the best temperature for the sweetener to dissolve so that your chocolate doesn’t get gritty.

 - Add the cocoa powder.
-Whisk until all clumps of cocoa powder have been incorporated and the mixture is smooth.
-At this point, add any flavorings such as spices, extracts, dried fruits.
+Whisk until all clumps of cocoa powder have been incorporated, and the mixture is smooth.
+At this point, add any flavorings such as spices, extracts, and dried fruits.
 Allow cooling for a few minutes.

 - Pour into the silicone chocolate molds.